 - In a food processor, pulse to combine the dry ingredients.

-- Remove the top, and add the apple cider vinegar and egg.
+- Remove the top, and add apple cider vinegar (2 teaspoons) and whole egg (1).

 - Pulse using 1 second intervals, until the dough forms into a ball.

 - We’ll then form the tortillas, which can be done 1 of 2 ways.
 The dough will be sticky, so use damp hands to handle it!

 - Option 1: Use a rolling pin to roll the dough between 2 pieces of parchment, then press a 5” bowl into the dough to “stamp” tortillas.
 Form the scraps back into a ball, then roll and stamp.
 Continue doing this until you’ve used all the dough.
 (This is my preferred method)